ajor/ajor.github.io/_posts/2017-09-17-emscripten-emulation.md

 tags: chip8 emulation
 ---

 [Emscripten](https://kripken.github.io/emscripten-site) is an LLVM-based compiler for converting C and C++ code into asm.js, a highly optimisable subset of JavaScript, which allows programs to run in a web browser at near native speed.
-This post will go through the steps required to port my Chip8 emaultor to the web browser.
+This post will go through the steps required to port my Chip8 emulator to the web browser.

 ## Main Loop